ReservedField/evic-sdk/README.md

 ```
 To clean you can use `make clean`, as usual.
 If the build succeeds, you should now have a `bin/helloworld.bin` file ready to flash.

+The display initialization procedure depends on a flag in the dataflash, which
+I haven't implemented yet.
+If your hardware version is supported but the display
+won't work, change the `TODO_DATAFLASH` define in `src/display/Display_SSD1306.c`
+or `src/display/Display_SSD1327.c` from `1` to `0`, rebuild the SDK and finally
-At the moment, only the SSD1306 display is supported.
-The following hardware versions
+rebuild the APROM.
+The following hardware versions use SSD1327:
-use SSD1327 and are NOT supported right now:
 - 1.02
 - 1.03
 - 1.06